In just six years, Youth Forward has built considerable change-making capacity and won significant victories for children, youth and families.

 State Policy

-At the state level, Youth Forward has emerged as a leading voice on racial justice, public health and cannabis policy.
+At the state level, Youth Forward has emerged as a leading voice on community reinvestment, public health and cannabis policy.
 The organization is leading efforts to ensure that the new tax revenues generated by the cannabis industry are reinvested in communities of color most impacted by the War on Drugs.
 In 2018, we worked with the Governor’s Office of Business and Economic Development to shape a new $50 million annual funding stream that supports nonprofits and health departments working in impacted communities.
 From 2018 to the present, we have worked closely with the Department of Health Care Services and the California Natural Resources Agency to shape new grant programs that fund youth substance abuse prevention.
+In addition, we are working with the Cal Dept of Fish and Wildlife to direct Prop 64 funds to rural tribal communities which have suffered environmental damage on their lands from decades of illegal cannabis grows.

 In 2022, we led a successful statewide effort to protect these funding streams and child care funding amidst a campaign by the cannabis industry to have its taxes reduced or eliminated.
 Finally, we have been an active voice in raising the negative health impacts of cannabis use, particularly for adolescents and pregnant women.
 We have been advocating for policies to rein in the corporatized cannabis industry.
 In early 2018 we coordinated the only briefing to date to be held at the State Capitol regarding the health impacts of marijuana use.
-In 2022, we co-sponsored legislation, SB 1097, to strengthen the warning label on cannabis products.
+In 2024, we co-led an effort to ban intoxicating hemp products that were being sold to minors in corner stores and gas stations throughout the state.
+In September of 2024, Governor Newsom responded to our advocacy and banned these products statewide.

 Network and Capacity Building